astropy/astropy/docs/known_issues.rst

 Quantities lose their units with some operations
 ------------------------------------------------

-Quantities are subclassed from numpy's `~numpy.ndarray` and in some numpy operations (and in scipy operations using numpy internally) the subclass is ignored, which means that either a plain array is returned, or a `~astropy.units.quantity.Quantity` without units.
+Quantities are subclassed from Numpy's `~numpy.ndarray` and in some Numpy operations (and in SciPy operations using Numpy internally) the subclass is ignored, which means that either a plain array is returned, or a `~astropy.units.quantity.Quantity` without units.
 E.g.::

     >>> import astropy.units as u